Oliver Stone

 The Doors: Oliver Stone cast Val Kilmer in the lead singer's role

-Next came Stone’s ambitious project JFK, starring Tommy Lee Jones, Kevin Costner, Joe Pesci, and Sissy Spacek.
-The main storyline is the assassination of the President from attorney Jim Garrison’s point of view.
+Stone's next ambitious project was JFK, starring Tommy Lee Jones, Kevin Costner, Joe Pesci, and Sissy Spacek.
+The film explores the President's assassination from attorney Jim Garrison's perspective.
 The drama generated considerable debate in American society.

 Oliver Stone on the set of the movie about the assassination of John Kennedy